erdeemt/SignalProcessing/README.md

 * **ERDEM TOSUN**

-# Signal Processing and Machine Learning : Cascaded Hybrid Voice Controller
+# Signal Processing and Machine Learning : Real Time Cascaded Hybrid Voice Controller

 This project is an advanced voice command recognition system featuring a two-stage **Cascaded** architecture, supporting both Turkish and English languages.
 The system processes raw audio in real-time to execute smart home commands with ultra-low latency and high precision.